Online Flood Maps

 Historical Flood Maps & Flood Insurance Studies

 The older the original flood maps are, the harder they are to read.
 We’ve digitized these older map sets and remastered them to be easier to read.
 However, these remastered versions are only approximate.
 When viewing buildings close to a flood boundary line, it’d be best to reference the original flood panel maps also listed below.

 Accessing these old flood maps will become more necessary as the release of new flood maps nears.
-Early indicators are to expect these new flood maps during the summer of 2021; longer if the City opts to mount appeals.
+Early indicators are to expect these new flood maps during early 2022.
+At some point property owners may need to demonstrate their building was constructed to the flood maps in effect at that time.
+Those old flood maps are listed at the bottom of this page.

 Structures Built after 1974

 Property owners may need to demonstrate structures built after December 31, 1974 were constructed to the flood zones and minimum elevation requirements existing at the time.
 Using the City’s GIS website, and knowing the year of construction - check with the Monroe County Property Appraiser - buildings can be matched-up to the flood map in effect at the time (Use the most recent flood map dated prior to a permit for construction).

 Major Map Changes